Hadi-Dadjuy/Dynamically-Adjusted-Fundraising-Platform/README.md

-# Customized Bonding Curve Funding Platform
+# Dynamically Adjusted Fundraising Platform

 In this project I implemented a customized funding platform using bonding curves.
 The formula related to curve mentioned below.